Blockstream/gdk/docs/source/gdk-json.rst

 .. code-block:: json

   {
+    "error", "",
     "signature": "..."
   }

+:error: A text description of the error that occurred, if any.
+If this element
+    is not empty, the ``"signature"`` field will not be present.
-:message: The recoverable signature of the message encoded in base 64.
+:signature: The recoverable signature of the message encoded in base 64.

 .. _estimates: